awslabs/lambda-refarch-mapreduce/README.md

 To remove all resources created by this example, do the following:

 1. Delete all objects from the S3 bucket listed in `jobBucket` created by the job.
+2. Delete CloudFormation stack created for the job
-1. Delete the Cloudwatch log groups for each of the Lambda functions created by the job.
+3. Delete the Cloudwatch log groups for each of the Lambda functions created by the job.
-1. Delete the created IAM role

-    $ python delete-biglambda-role.py

 ## Languages
 * Python 2.7 (active development)